mxballin/SteamExplorerApp/README.md

-# Ballin Assignment B3
+# Ballin Assignment B3 & B4

-This repository holds the files for Mya Ballin's project work for Assignment B3 - OPTION B for STAT545B: Exploratory Data Analysis at UBC.
-Option B asked students to create their own shiny app with three features and deploy it.
+This repository holds the files for Mya Ballin's project work for Assignments B3 - OPTION B and B4 — Option C for STAT545B: Exploratory Data Analysis at UBC.
+Option B for assignment B3 asked students to create their own shiny app with three features and deploy it and Option C for assignment B4 asked students to continue to add features to their app.

 ## Running Instance

-If you would like to view and test out the application created for this project, it is available at the following link: https://mxballin.shinyapps.io/steamexplorer/
+If you would like to view and test out the application created for this project, it is available at the following link: https://mxballin.shinyapps.io/steamexplorer2/

+The original version of the app created for Assignment B3 can be viewed here: https://mxballin.shinyapps.io/steamexplorer/

 ## Description of the Application